hq-jp/pages/upload/README.md

-# GitHub Action for FLYWHEEL Mouseion
+# GitHub Action for HQ Pages

-This action uploads documents to Mouseion.
+This action uploads documents to HQ Pages.

 ## Inputs

-### `service-account-key`

-**Required**: Base64 encoded service account key exported as JSON.

-Example on encoding from a terminal: `base64 ~/<account_id>.json`.

 ### `namespace`

-Document namespace in Mouseion.
-Default is the name of the repository.
+Document namespace in HQ Pages.

 ### `source`